 - ACT Code: 3127

 - Title IV Code: 002946

 Once the student is accepted and the Office of Admissions has received official transcripts from all previous institutions, those transcripts will be sent to the Registrar’s Office for an official transfer evaluation.
-Typically, transfer evaluations are completed and mailed to the student within 10-14 days of the receipt of all official transcripts.
+Typically, transfer evaluations are completed and sent to the student within 10-14 days of the receipt of all official transcripts.
 No unofficial evaluations will be completed and all official transcripts must be received in order for an official evaluation to be performed.
+If you would like an unofficial evaluation, we encourage you to use Transferology.
+More information about this service can be found on our Transfer Credit page.
 In determining the transferability of academic credit, the following minimum guidelines will be followed, with the understanding that Methodist University is at no time under any obligation, legal or otherwise, to accept the academic credits of any institution, except where provided for in reciprocal contractual agreements among colleges.
 The following guidelines apply to all transferable credits:

 - The course must have been completed at an institution that was accredited by a regionally accrediting agency at the time the grade was earned.

 - In order for a class to transfer it must be graded with a grade of C or better.